Shortest Paths in Graphs of Convex Sets: Abstract

 Given a graph, the shortest-path problem requires finding a sequence of edges with minimum cumulative length that connects a source vertex to a target vertex.
 We consider a variant of this classical problem in which the position of each vertex in the graph is a continuous decision variable constrained in a convex set, and the length of an edge is a convex function of the position of its endpoints.
-Problems of this form can be shown to arise in many areas, from motion planning of autonomous vehicles to optimal control of hybrid systems.
+Problems of this form arise naturally in many areas, from motion planning of autonomous vehicles to optimal control of hybrid systems.
 The price for such a wide applicability is the complexity of this problem, which is easily seen to be NP-hard.
-Our main contribution is a strong and lightweight mixed-integer convex formulation based on perspective functions, that makes it possible to efficiently find globally-optimal paths in large graphs and in high-dimensional spaces.
+Our main contribution is a strong and lightweight mixed-integer convex formulation based on perspective operators, that makes it possible to efficiently find globally optimal paths in large graphs and in high-dimensional spaces.

 \begin{MSCcodes} 52B05, 90C11, 90C25, 90C35, 90C57, 93C55, 93C83. \end{MSCcodes}